Xenon difluoride: Coordination chemistry

 In the crystal structure of this product the magnesium atom is octahedrally-coordinated and the XeF2 ligands are axial while the AsF_{6}^{−} ligands are equatorial.

 Many such reactions with products of the form [Mx(XeF2)n](AF6)x have been observed, where M can be calcium, strontium, barium, lead, silver, lanthanum, or neodymium and A can be arsenic, antimony or phosphorus.
+Some of these compounds feature extraordinarily high coordination numbers at the metal center.

 In 2004, results of synthesis of a solvate where part of cationic centers were coordinated solely by XeF2 fluorine atoms were published.
 Reaction can be written as: